What is a root canal?

 How much you pay also will vary depending on your location.
 Expect to pay more if you have your root canal done in a costlier coastal city.

-How much is a root canal without insurance?
+How much is a root canal and crown?

 - A front tooth costs $762.